juristr/juristr.github.com/content/blog/2019-04-26-setup-for-angular-dev.md

 ### Multiple parallel node versions needed?

 Sometimes you need multiple node verions in parallel.
 In that case, take a look at [nvm](https://github.com/nvm-sh/nvm).
 (Note, for Windows use [nvm-windows](https://github.com/coreybutler/nvm-windows)).
+The installation instructions are on the repo's readme (there's a `curl` that downloads a script that installs everything).

+It will install a `nvm` binary which allows you to issue commands like

+- `nvm list` - lists all installed versions of Node
+- `nvm install <version>` like `nvm install v10.16.0` for installing that specific version of node
+- `nvm alias default 10.16.0` to make that the default.

+Anyway, you can always just execute `nvm help` to get a list of available commands.

 ## A Code Editor